ivever/BURGER-ORDER-FORM/README.md

 #BURGER-ORDER-FORM
-This Burger form will certainly help you make your customer's oder just as they want it!
+This Burger form will certainly help you make a customer's oder just as they want it!